Integrating in-situ Shear Rheology with Neutron Reflectometry for Structural and Dynamic Analysis of Interfacial Systems: Design, operation, and data analysis

 \subsection{Experimental setup}

-{\bf Langmuir trough and support system.} The mechanical setup designed for the FIGARO beamline at ILL, as shown in Figure \ref{fig:setup_panel}, includes a custom-designed Langmuir trough featuring a single moving barrier, which has been integrated with a commercial Anton Paar MCR702e Space rheometer through an auxiliary support table system.
-This trough, fabricated from PTFE and mounted on an aluminum plate, incorporates a copper tube circuit at its base that can be connected to a thermostatic bath, ensuring accurate temperature regulation of the sample.
+{\bf Langmuir trough and support system.} The mechanical setup designed for the FIGARO beamline at the ILL, as shown in Figure \ref{fig:setup_panel}, includes a custom-designed Langmuir trough featuring a single moving barrier, which has been integrated with a commercial Anton Paar MCR702e Space rheometer through an auxiliary support table system.
+The trough, machined on a single poly-tetrafluoroethylene plate and mounted on an aluminium plate, incorporates a copper tube circuit at its base that can be connected to a thermostatic bath, ensuring accurate temperature regulation of the sample.

 The mobile barrier, made in POM, traverses the Langmuir trough's top via a carriage mechanism on a rail, driven by a stepper motor attached to a toothed belt.
-The trough itself measures 101 mm in width, and the barrier's $450$ mm travel range allows for compression ratios slightly above 5.
-An interfacial pressure sensor/microbalance (Kibron\textsuperscript{TM}) equipped with a $4$ mm wide Wilhelmy plate is used for interfacial pressure measurement and control.
+The trough itself measures $101$ mm in width, and the barrier's $450$ mm travel range allows for compression ratios slightly above 5.
+An interfacial pressure sensor/microbalance (Kibron\textsuperscript{TM}) equipped with a Wilhelmy plate $4$ mm wide is used for the measurement and control of the interfacial pressure.